-The system has been designed with the following components and criteria:
+The system has been designed with the following components and criteria.

-System inlet air ambient temperature ranges from 0° C to 50° C. At 20° C, system cooling is no longer required, so the fan is to be turned off.
-Prior to turn-off, the fan should be run at 40% of its full fan speed.
-Full fan speed should be reached when the ambient air is 40° C.
+System inlet air ambient temperature ranges from 0°C to 50°C. At 20°C and below, it is desired to have the system cooling stay at a constant level.
+At 20°C, the fan should be run at 40% of its full fan speed.
+Full fan speed should be reached when the ambient air is 40°C.

 The system has a surface mount, NTC-style thermistor in a 1206 package.
-The thermistor is mounted on a daughtercard that is directly in the inlet air stream.
-The thermistor is a NTC, 100 k Ω @ 25°C, Thermometrics® part number NHQ104B425R5.
+The thermistor is mounted on a daughtercard, which is directly in the inlet air stream.
+The thermistor is a NTC, $100 \text{ k}\Omega @ 25^{\circ}\text{C}$ , Thermometrics® part number NHQ104B425R5.
 The given Beta for the thermistor is 4250.
-The system bias voltage to run the fan controller is 5V, while the fan voltage is 12V.
+The system bias voltage to run the fan controller is 5V and the fan voltage is 12V.